davidde/notes/bash.md

 -X: Specify request command to use (e.g. POST, default is GET)
 -d: HTTP POST data

+### $ `df -Th`
+Report file system disk space usage.
+Also useful for finding the mount points of all currently mounted file systems.
+You can also specify a path like so:
+$ `df -Th .`

 ### $ `diff -u [old_file] [new_file]`
 Check where the differences between 2 versions of a file are.
 (-u = unified diff format => easier to read.)